GeVic/API-Testing/README.md

 # API-Testing
-This is a sample/tutorial API showing basics steps in creating API and its testing.
-Micro web framework written in python called Flask is used
+This is a API sample/tutorial showing basics steps to create an API and test it. `Flask`, a micro web framework written in python has been used.

 ## Getting Started
-hese instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Type of testing performed
-Though there are many frameworks for testing like nose, doctest or unittest2 and others but unittest is the one used in this Flask Application.
+Unit testing library `unittest` is being used to test this Flask application.
+There are many other frameworks for testing like nose, doctest or unittest2 that can also be easily used.

 ### Reasons for using unittest
-It is the built=in module for implementing unit tests in python and is easy to use and powerful at the same time.
+It is the built-in module for implementing unit tests in python and is easy to use and powerful at the same time.
 See below for a basic structure:

 ```python